jameshschuler/doug-score-viewer/README.md

 ## DougScore Viewer

-Hobby project using .NET / C# and Vue 3 / TypeScript to provide a well-designed, modern approach for browsing the various cars reviewed by Doug DeMuro!
+Hobby project built with C# (.NET 6) and Vue 3 (TypeScript) to allow users to quickly search for and view car reviews (DougScores) by Doug DeMuro.